kaul-vineet/CopilotAgentAppInsightsObservability/README.md

 To deploy this project follow the steps

 ### Assumptions

+> [!IMPORTANT]
-> [!
-IMPORTANT] This project support one Copilot agent linked to single instance of App Insights.
+> This project support one Copilot agent linked to single instance of App Insights.

 ### Import Template
 To import the CPS Dashboard Template into App Insights, follow these steps: